-Fortunately, Mindful Self-Compassion is all about learning to meet difficult emotions.
-Through being mindful, we can notice resistance and through self-compassion we can tend to ourselves when we’re noticing difficult emotions.
-The exercises from the “Meeting Difficult Emotions” session of MSC are particularly useful.
-Being prepared to be with ourselves and our difficult emotions, and reminding ourselves that they are in the service of our wider goals, can help us to find the courage to allow novelty and uncertainty into our life.
+Fortunately, self-compassion training is all about learning to meet difficult emotions.
+Through bringing more awareness to our experience we can notice resistance and through self-compassion we can tend to ourselves when we’re noticing difficult emotions.
+Both Mindful Self-Compassion and Somatic Self-Compassion tool us up with skills for being with difficult emotions.
+Being prepared to be with ourselves and our difficult emotions, and reminding ourselves that they are arising as we work toward our wider goals, can help us to find the courage to allow novelty and uncertainty into our life.

 Guilt, Blame and Forgiveness

 When we start to consider our core values it can become painfully apparent that we have wasted opportunities in our life that might have been in alignment with our core values, and that those missed opportunities have put us in our current position of feeling off balance.
 This can result in feeling guilt over wasted time and opportunities.
 Maybe you stayed in that relationship for 30 years too long and now you’re running out of time to find your soulmate.
 Maybe you cheated on that ex-partner and you’re left with the label of “cheater” that will haunt you for the rest of your life.
 Maybe you committed to a life of children, mortgage, work and weekend lawn mowing that leaves you exhausted and creatively bankrupt, without any idea of how to escape.